-- provided for the reduction by \$35.5 million of the aggregate revolving loan commitments under the Amended Credit Agreement, to a maximum principal amount of \$239.5 million, allocated as follows: (1) a \$20.0 million senior secured revolving credit facility in favor of certain of our U.S. subsidiaries, as borrowers; (2) a \$159.5 million senior secured revolving credit facility, after combining the commitments of the previously existing two tranches of the Canadian revolving credit facility into one tranche, in favor of Civeo and certain of our Canadian subsidiaries, as borrowers; and (3) a \$60.0 million senior secured revolving credit facility in favor of one of our Australian subsidiaries, as borrower; - extended the maturity date by 18 months, from May 28, 2019 to November 30, 2020; - adjusted the maximum leverage ratio financial covenant, as follows:
+As of December 31, 2018, our credit agreement, as then amended, provided for: (i) a \$239.5 million revolving credit facility scheduled to mature on November 30, 2020, allocated as follows: (A) a \$20.0 million senior secured revolving credit facility in favor of certain of our U.S. subsidiaries, as borrowers; (B) a \$159.5 million senior secured revolving credit facility in favor of Civeo and certain of our Canadian subsidiaries, as borrowers; and (C) a \$60.0 million senior secured revolving credit facility in favor of one of our Australian subsidiaries, as borrower; and (ii) a \$285.4 million term loan facility scheduled to mature on November 30, 2020 in favor of Civeo.